detunized/blog/content/posts/12-git-fu-merge-multiple-repos-with-linear-history.md

     $repo
 ```

 The `filter-branch` command is a multifunctional beast.
 It's possible to change the repo beyond any recognition with all the possible switches it provides.
 It's possible to FUBAR it too.
 Actually it's super easy.
-That's why it creates a backup under `refs/original/refs/heads` branch.
-To force the the backup to be overwritten if it's already there I specify `-f`.
+That's why Git creates a backup under `refs/original/refs/heads` branch.
+To force the the backup to be overwritten if it's already there I use the `-f` switch.

 When the `--tree-filter` switch is used, every commit is checked out to a temporary directory and using regular file operations I can rewrite the commit.
 So for every commit, I create a directory `.original/$repo` and move all the file into it using `rsync`.

 The `--mag-filter` switch allows me to rewrite the commit message.
-I'd like to add the repo name to the message.
-So that all the commits that are coming from the `lastpass` repo would look like `lastpass: original commit message`.
+I'd like to add the repo name to the message, so that all the commits that are coming from the `lastpass` repo would look like `lastpass: original commit message`.
 For each commit the script would receive the commit message on `stdin` and whatever comes out to `stdout` would become the new commit message.
 In this case I use `cat` to join `prefix` and `stdin`(`-`).
 For some reason I couldn't figure out why simple `echo -n` wouldn't work, so I had to save the message prefix into a file.

 And the last bit with `--env-filter` is needed to reset the commit date to the original date (author date in Git terminology).
-If I didn't do, Git would change the timestamp to the current time.
+If I didn't do it, Git would change the timestamp to the current time.
 I didn't want that.

 Next step would be to copy all those commits to the `master` branch to flatten the history.
 There's no `master` branch yet.
 Let's make one.
 For some reason Git creates a branch with all the files added to the index.
 Kill them with `git rm`.